 As a rule of thumb, if your deck is more than 15 years old, it’s time to have it checked by a professional.
 You’ll also want professionals to repair or reinforce it as needed, especially because older decks may have been built before safety codes were put in place.

 Inspect your balcony or porch once a year for necessary repairs or replacements.
 Some things to look out for: loose boards, rusted or missing nails, cracks and splinters, rotting wood, loose fasteners, and swaying movements.

 Furniture, wading pools, potted plants, and appliances are some common items found on porches or decks.
 Consider that these items can weigh significantly and affect the structural integrity of your deck, especially if they have been unmoved from their spot for a long time.
 As much as possible, minimize the heavy things you place on your deck to help preserve it.

 Illinois weather, with its temperature swings and harsh winters, can be tough on structures.
 Maintain your deck’s protection from the elements by providing adequate roofing or regular wood maintenance.
 It’s also best to conduct inspections after particularly heavy snows or rains.

 When an accident occurs on an unsafe deck, balcony, or porch, the homeowner may be held liable.
 Avoid this liability by regularly ensuring the safety of your home.
-And if you or your loved one has suffered an injury on someone else’s unsafe deck, talk to us at Willens Injury Law Offices to see what the law may entitle you to.
+And if you or your loved one has suffered an injury on someone else’s unsafe deck, talk to us at Willens & Baez to see what the law may entitle you to.